Integrating Complex Covariate Transformations in Generalized Additive Models: Practical details on the solution to the scaling issue

-Although this parametrisation bypasses the scaling problem mentioned earlier in this section, it spoils the linearity of the transformation with respect to its parameters.
-This fact has significant implications: It loses the computational benefits (discussed in Section~\ref{sec:deriv_framework}) inherent in the linear combination and affects the interpretability of the results due to rotation and scaling via $\sqrt{c}{\bf Q} \bm \Lambda^{-1/2}$.
-Therefore, to avoid identifiability issues and to preserve the linearity of the effect with respect to the parameters, we adopt a penalty-based approach.
+Although this parameterisation bypasses the scaling problem mentioned earlier in this section, it spoils the linearity of the transformation with respect to its parameters.
+This fact has significant implications: It loses the computational benefits inherent in the linear combination and affects the interpretability of the results due to rotation and scaling via $\sqrt{c}{\bf Q} \bm \Lambda^{-1/2}$.
+Therefore, to avoid identifiability issues and to preserve the linearity of the effect with respect to the parameters, we adopt a penalty-based approach for all the transformations considered in this work.

 Specifically, define the centred and scaled transformation